Table of Contents

 The Association shall establish a Board of Ethics that shall (1) formulate, publish, and, from time to time, amend a Code of Ethics containing the professional responsibilities by which members and certificate holders shall be bound and a Code of Conduct by which certified assistants shall be bound; (2) develop educational programs and materials on ethics for distribution to members and certificate holders, certified assistants, academic programs, and others; (3) adjudicate complaints alleging violations of the Code of Ethics and the Code of Conduct; and (4) make essential decisions as listed in the semi-autonomous entities agreement.
 Members of the Board of Ethics shall be appointed by the Committee on Committees.
 The Board of Directors shall approve any revisions to (1) the Code of Ethics, (2) the Code of Conduct, and (3) the procedures formulated by the Board of Ethics for processing allegations of Code of Ethics and Code of Conduct violations to ensure that they comply with basic due process considerations.
 The Board of Ethics shall determine sanctions for violations in its discretion as it deems appropriate, including a Reprimand; Censure; Suspension of membership and/or certification; Revocation of membership and/or certification; Withholding of membership and/or certification; ethics examination; and/or continuing education hours.
 Any appeal from a Board of Ethics Further Consideration shall be decided by the ASHA Ethics Appeal Panel.

-The Association shall not discriminate on the basis of race, national origin, religion, age, gender, gender identification, sex, sexual orientation, or handicapping condition.
+The Association shall not discriminate on the basis of age, disability, ethnicity, gender expression/gender identity, national origin, race, religion, sex, sexual orientation, or veteran status.
 All programs and activities of the Association shall be conducted in furtherance of this policy.